 The Greek language has a seamless continuity from ancient to modern Greek.
 The teaching at SOL covers this breadth and the professor will be responsible for research studies within the entire continuum.
 Within Ancient and Byzantine Greek, the professor will teach at all levels and supervise students and doctoral students regarding their academic papers.
 In Modern Greek, the professor shall assist other staff members in first and second cycle education and supervise doctoral students together with assistant supervisors.
 The professor is expected to develop joint seminars in Ancient and Modern Greek for research studies as well as joint courses at Master’s level.
 In Latin, the professor must be able to teach first and second cycle education.
 The professor is expected to participate in Latin research seminars and, whenever needed, assist the principal supervisor of Latin doctoral students.

-For more details HERE
+For more information HERE